cpalazzi/HENS/README.txt

 -------------------------------------------------------------------

    ===================================================================
-   NeutronSim - a program for neutron energy deposition in water study
+                  HENS - High Energy Neutron Simulation
    ===================================================================

-This program is an edit of Joanna Gao's NeutronSim.
-This program added codes for storing the energy deposition histogram of neutrons in water and an ntuple that stores the same information, on top of the modification on example B1.
+HENS is a program for stdudying the propagation and capture of high energy neutrons in a large volume of water.
+The simulation collects the position and time of neutron capture events relative to the centre.

  1- GEOMETRY DEFINITION